zaitsev85/message-from-space/source/message11.rst

 Operator 448 is consistent with checking whether the first number equal than the second number.
 We will denote it as `eq`.

+Operator 2 is consistent with `true` and operator 8 is consistent with `false`.

 Decoded
 -------